A Letter to Parents – Why Tennis?

-As parents we all wish a wonderful life for our children.
-We want them to grow up healthy and happy and sports are an essential tool to accomplish this.
-Sports provide exercise, mental challenges and social interaction, three essential building blocks for a successful life.
+As parents, we all wish for a wonderful life for our children.
+We want them to grow up healthy and happy, and sports are an essential tool to accomplish this.
+Sports provide exercise, mental challenges, and social interaction, three essential building blocks for a successful life.

 But as you know, sports can vary greatly.
-Some emphasize, strength, other endurance and other coordination.
+Some emphasize strength, others endurance, and others coordination.
 Some are individual sports and some are team sports.
-Some accent the mental side and some the physical side.
+Some accentuate the mental side and some the physical side.
 So, it is important to pick a sport carefully and understand what it offers, and this is where tennis is hard to beat.

-Tennis stresses all fitness components: speed, agility, strength, power, flexibility and endurance, providing a very balanced conditioning benefit.
-It is incredibly mentally challenging because you are on the court alone, there is no time limit, the scoring system promotes many “key moments’ in the match and the circumstances are never the same (different courts, the weather, different opponents, etc.), which teaches players to solve problems and handle adversity.
-And from the social perspective, it is ideal.
+Tennis stresses all fitness components: speed, agility, strength, power, flexibility, and endurance, providing a very balanced conditioning benefit.
+It is incredibly mentally challenging because you are on the court alone, there is no time limit, the scoring system promotes many “key moments” in the match, and the circumstances are never the same (different courts, the weather, different opponents, etc.), which teaches players to solve problems and handle adversity.
+And from a social perspective, it is ideal.
 You can start playing at a very young age and you can play your whole life.
 You only need one opponent to have fun, and you will find players at your level everywhere you go.
 What else can you ask for?

-I come from a tennis playing family.
-My grandparents played, my parents played, me and my sisters play and my wife and daughters play.
+I come from a tennis-playing family.
+My grandparents played, my parents played, my sisters and I play, and my wife and daughters play.
 Tennis has given us many wonderful memories and has absolutely enriched our lives.

 I would encourage all parents with young children to introduce their kids to tennis.
 Whether they play it competitively or socially, it will enhance their lives.